 The Library Board has the responsibility to provide a pleasant, orderly facility conducive to concentrated and effective use of library materials and services.
-Its responsibility does not extend to provision of space for work or study by groups or individuals not using library materials or services.

 We want people to use our facilities frequently and take full advantage of available materials, resources and programs.
 It is our intent to provide a positive and welcoming experience for all library visitors.
 To maintain this atmosphere, the staff will intervene in situations at the Library that present danger to the safety of persons or property, interfere with the rights of others, constitute disturbing or inappropriate uses of the Library and/or that involve the commission of illegal acts.